stuheiss/counters/README.md

 The code_server_counter (code_server/counter.erl) introduces the feature of hot code loading where running code can be changed on the fly thus allowing bug fixes and new features to a codebase without stopping a running instance and maintaining state.

+The counters_army directory contrasts spawning large numbers of counters in erlang, php, and php with threads.

 ## Behaviours

 A behaviour module provides reusable generic functionality.
 A callback module provides specific code for the implementation of a process.
 OTP provides five behaviours that cover the majority of all cases.
 They are: